sschneemelcher/artificialacademy/README.md

 To get started with Artificial Academy, you'll need to have Go and Node.js installed on your machine.
 Once you have those installed, follow these steps:

 1. Create an account at [openAI.com](https://openai.com) and get an api token.
-1. Change copy the `.env.example` file to `.env` and fill out the information.
+1. Copy the `.env.example` file to `.env` and fill out the information.
 1. Clone this repository to your local machine.
 1. Run `go build` to build the Go application.
 1. Run `./artificialacademy` to start the application.